The Rev. Scott Buckhout

 In 2007, I moved to the DC area to be a part of the Falls Church Fellows program.
-I came to Restoration on its first Sunday (January 18, 2009), and I haven’t really left since.
+I came to Restoration on its first Sunday (January 18, 2009).

-I’ve felt a nudge to ordained ministry since high school, but spent a lot of time avoiding it.
+I’ve felt a nudge to ordained ministry since high school.
 In 2013, I went through a season of deep soul searching.
-I emerged in a Restoration discernment team led by Louise Brooks and some faithful friends and was given a great vision for following these nudges and calls I was experiencing.
+I emerged in a Restoration discernment team led by Louise Brooks and some faithful friends.
+I emerged with a great vision for following these nudges and calls I was experiencing.

 Things I love:

-Skyline Chili (first stop when I am in Cincinnati)
+Skyline Chili, Graeter’s Ice Cream – first stop when I am in Cincinnati.

 Steak grilled on a wood fire

 Golf.
 It’s my family’s pastime.
 My grandma taught me how to play when I was 3, and I haven’t stopped.
-If I am driving past a golf course, I will slow down and stare.
-It can be a little dangerous.
+If you ever wondered how I spend my days off, now you know…